brangerbriz/up-4evr-windows-10/README.md

 ## 2. Auto relaunch an application on crash

 [RestartOnCrash](http://www.softpedia.com/get/System/File-Management/Restart-on-Crash.shtml) is a wonderful freeware utility program to manage the upkeep of Windows applications.
-It allows you to monitor applications and relaunch them if the crash or quit running.
+It allows you to monitor applications and relaunch them if they crash or quit running.
 Download the program and run it.
 Select *Add* and click *Select a file*.
 Use the file browser to select `installation.exe`.
 On the same window, check "It isn't running" in the "Assume it has crashed or hanged when..." section.
 Click *OK* to finish.

-To open *Restart On Crash* at system boot, click the *Settings* menu item on the main application window and check "Run RoC when Windows starts".
-If you configure Windows to auto login (instructions below), this will cause your application to launch on boot.
-Combined with the instructions above, it will insure that `installation.exe` runs on boot re-launches on crash.
+To open *Restart On Crash* at system boot, click the *Settings* menu item on the Restart on Crash window and check "Run RoC when Windows starts".
+If you configure Windows to auto login (instructions below), this should cause your application to launch on boot.
+I have, however noticed that enabling "Run RoC when Windows starts" doesn't always work.
+For a surefire approach to launch RoC on boot, create a task that runs on user login using the Task Scheduler, described in \#1.

 ## 3. Configure Task Scheduler to reboot the machine daily